jamie-brannan/hundred-days-swift/09__projectEight/d036__notes.md

 ```
 >
 >Run the app now and you’ll see a big difference: the two labels now take up much more space, and the rest of our user interface looks more normal.

->
+:white_check_mark: yup

+### Adding letter buttons

 >Now that our user interface looks as it should, let’s create the final piece of our layout: the letter buttons that sit inside buttonsView.
 >
 >We have 20 buttons to create across four rows and five columns, which is the perfect time to use some nested loops: create and configure each button, then position it inside the buttons view.
 >
->However, we’re going to rely on a lovely feature of Auto Layout to make this whole process much easier: we’re not going to set translatesAutoresizingMaskIntoConstraints to false for these buttons, which means we can give them a specific position and size and have UIKit figure out the constraints for us.
+>However, we’re going to rely on a lovely feature of Auto Layout to make this whole process much easier: we’re not going to set `translatesAutoresizingMaskIntoConstraints` to `false` for these buttons, which means we can give them a specific position and size and have UIKit figure out the constraints for us.
 >
->So, this actual button creation isn’t as hard as you might think:
+>So, this **actual button creation **isn’t as hard as you might think:
 >
 >1.
-Set constants to represent the width and height of our buttons for easier reference.
+Set **constants to represent the width and height of our buttons **for easier reference.
 >
 >2.
 Loop through rows 0, 1, 2, and 3.
 >
 >3.
 Loop through columns 0, 1, 2, 3, and 4.
 >
 >4.
-Create a new button with a nice and large font – we can adjust the font of a button’s label using its titleLabel property.
+Create a new button with a **nice and large font** – we can adjust the font of a button’s label using its `titleLabel` property.
 >
->5.
-Calculate the X position of the button as being our column number multiplied by the button width.
+>5. **Calculate the X position of the button** as being our column number multiplied by the button width.
 >
->6.
-Calculate the Y position of the button as being our row number multiplied by the button height.
+>6. **Calculate the Y position of the button** as being our row number multiplied by the button height.
 >
 >7.
-Add the button to our buttonsView rather than the main view.
+Add the button to our `buttonsView` rather than the main view.

+I've renammed `buttonsView` to `buttonsContainer`

+>As a bonus, we’re going to add each button to our `letterButtons` array as we create them, so that we can control them later in the game.
 >
->As a bonus, we’re going to add each button to our letterButtons array as we create them, so that we can control them later in the game.
->
 >Calculating positions of views by hand isn’t something we’ve done before, because we’ve been relying on Auto Layout for everything.
 However, it’s no harder than sketching something out on graph paper: we create a rectangular frame that has X and Y coordinates plus width and height, then assign that to the frame property of our view.
-These rectangles have a special type called CGRect, because they come from Core Graphics.
+These rectangles have a special type called `CGRect`, because they come from Core Graphics.
 >
 >As an example, we’ll be calculating the X position for a button by multiplying our fixed button width (150) by its column position.
 So, for column 0 that will give an X coordinate of 150x0, which is 0, and for column 1 that will give an X coordinate of 150x1, which is 150 – they will line up neatly.
 >
->Add this code after the call to NSLayoutConstraint.activate():
+>Add this code after the call to `NSLayoutConstraint.activate()`:

 ```swift
 // set some values for the width and height of each button